storm-framework/artifact/detailed.md

 ### Run the Code

-We have a running instance of Disco at [http://34.72.16.85:8080](http://34.72.16.85:8080).
+There is a running instance of Disco at [http://34.72.16.85:8080](http://34.72.16.85:8080).
-We included credentials to log in into the site in the artifact submission page.
+We included credentials to log in into the site in the `Bidding instructions/requirements` section of the artifact submission page.
 To test the Disco:

 1. Log in with the organizer account.
 This account has administration capabilities.
 1. Go to `Admin -> Manage Rooms` at the top right.
 1. Create a couple of rooms.
 You can change the color, name, topic and capacity.
 When you are ready, click on save.
-1. In a different browser or in an incognito window log in with the attendee account.
+1. In a different browser (or in an incognito window) log in with the attendee account.
 1. You should see the organizer user in the Lobby.
 1. Try joining different rooms with both users.
 The interface should show which room the other user is currently in.